bitmatrixstudio/craft-omnisearch/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for OmniSearch.

+## FAQs

+#### Q: My fields are not appearing!

+A: Make sure the field is searchable by turning on `Use this field’s values as search keywords`.

 ## OmniSearch Roadmap